-- The Apple TV Assistant will appear in Apple Configurator.
-If you do not see the Assistant, select it from the Window menu.
+- After connecting to Apple Configurator, The Apple TV Assistant appears in the Apple Configurator window.
+If you don't see the Assistant, select it from the Window menu.

-- If you want to enroll the Apple TV in a mobile device management (MDM) service you can select a profile that has already been imported in Apple Configurator or another enrollment profile on your computer.
+- If you want to enroll the Apple TV in a mobile device management (MDM) service, select a profile that has already been imported in Apple Configurator or another enrollment profile on your computer.
 Otherwise, choose Don't Enroll.

 - Choose whether or not to erase the Apple TV and install the latest version of Apple TV software.
-If you choose Don't Install, skip to step 6.
+Important: if you are enrolling the Apple TV in MDM you must choose the option to erase and install the latest version.
+If you choose Don't Install, skip step 6.

-- Choose a name for the Apple TV (if desired) and set the language and diagnostics preferences.
-This will bypass the setup screen when the new software is installed.
+- Choose a name for the Apple TV and set the language and diagnostics preferences.
+This bypasses the setup screen when the new software is installed.

 - Select profiles to install on the Apple TV from the list of profiles already in Apple Configurator, or create or import a new profile to install.
 Apple TV supports Wi-Fi and Certificate payloads for configuring network access, including proxy and 802.1X settings.